-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 - 1. On the License page, click End Trial.

 - 2. Confirm that you want to end the trial.

 - 3. Restart the Cloudera Management Service, HBase, HDFS, and Hive services to pick up configuration changes.